 Analyzing warehouse stock balance and supplier prices

-The manager authorised in the CRM system copies the list of spare parts in the order and inserts it into the search window of the analysis system.
+The manager authorized in the CRM system copies the list of spare parts in the order and inserts it into the search window of the analysis system.
 Just like with the Wholesale Request on the website.
 The system then issues a table indicating the availability of spare parts by codes in suppliers’ warehouses.

-Once the user, gets to the website via a personal link they can only fill a few fields to place an order.
+Once the user gets to the website via a personal link they can only fill a few fields to place an order.

 Each such link has UTM tags that mark a user session.
 Thus, it became possible to track the number of clicks on links from different managers.
 If the client places an order, then UTM-tag data is assigned to orders in the internal accounting system to determine the financial performance of managers.

 To keep all active orders in sight and not to miss any of the essential details, Globalpartszone’s team developed its own CRM-system.

 Yet another editor’s naked self promotion: for many companies building a custom CRM is much better option than trying to adapt an existing solution.
 Let GRIN tech build yours.

 All transactions of the project are relatively short-term, and have three primary states:

 Each of these states can be divided into smaller stages: 15 options are provided in total (for example: “The order has been changed,” “Awaiting additional payment,” “Delivery to the warehouse is pending”).
 At the same time, the main task is for managers not to lose transactions from the field of view and give feedback to customers about the course of order processing.
 All the statuses and order states are assigned different colors to make it easier.